Español English

 Fertilize the substrate with manure at the time of planting.

-They are resistant plants to the habitual plagues and diseases but sensitive to the excess of irrigation.
+Common grape hyacinth is a resistant plant to the habitual plagues and diseases but sensitive to the excess of irrigation.

 Images of the bulbous plant Muscari neglectum or Common grape hyacinth